 Bella Vista Drive between Park Lane and the Romero Trail head: Perfect place for a morning stroll, brisk walk, or jog.

 Honor Market: Sit outside on the patio, and be sure to try the chicken sandwich!

-Coast Village Road: Start at Intermix, and work your way up the road to Whiskey & Leather, K. Frank, Angel, and finally Ambiance
+Coast Village Road: Take a peek at Whiskey & Leather, K. Frank, Angel, and Ambiance.

 It has become a hot-spot for active, community-minded residents who pride themselves on a quality lifestyle, the environment and successful businesses.
 The diversity of its residents is inspiring, as is the multifaceted nature of all that the city offers.
 It is as easy to find quality shopping for everything from high-end fashion to camping equipment, as it is to stumble upon one of the city’s four hundred fine restaurants and enjoy a terrific meal.
 Santa Barbara also boasts one of the state’s top educational institutions, the University of California Santa Barbara (UCSB), and the local airport and easy rail transportation are essential for those whose busy lifestyles keep them on the move.

 Renaud's Bakery: Perfect for coffee and fresh baked croissants.